 The intent is that, during development, Dart programmers can rely on a package manager to find elements of their program.
-Such package managers may provide a directory structure starting at a local directory packages where they place the required dart code (or links thereto).

-Otherwise, any relative URI is interpreted as relative to the the location of the current library.
+Otherwise, any relative URI is interpreted as relative to the he location of the current library.
 All further interpretation of URIs is implementation dependent.